The Ireland - U.S. Council

 Click here for details

-• Declan Whiteford who hails from Ballymena, County Antrim is studying for a Bachelor of Science degree in Actuarial Science and Risk Management in Queen’s University Belfast.
+• Sean Tracy who hails from Belfast in Northern Ireland is studying for a Bachelor of Science degree in Actuarial Science and Risk Management in Queen’s University Belfast.
 He will work at Prudential Financial in Jersey City.

-• Byron O’Neill hails from Parteen, Co.
-Clare and is studying for a Bachelor of Business Studies degree in Economics and Finance at the University of Limerick.
-He will work in New York City at the World Headquarters of News Corporation.
+• James Connolly hails from Tramore, County Waterford and is studying for a Bachelor of Arts degree in International Business and Economics at the University of Limerick.
+He will work in New York City at the World Headquarters of 21st Century Fox.

 Download press release as PDF